 A) First, there will be a great increase of pain in childbirth.
 The woman will still have children, but now it will be with great travail.
 Now, we have to understand that child-bearing and child-rearing are not the curse being spoken of here.
 We know this because Psalm 127:3-5, which was written well after the fall, says, “Behold, children are a gift of the Lord, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one's youth.
 How blessed is the man whose quiver is full of them. . .”
 Having children is a blessing (and raising children is a blessing).
 Children are a blessing.
 But because of the fall, there will now be pain and grief—both physical and emotional—in having (and raising) children that was not there before.
 Our children are conceived in sin, born with pain into a fallen world, and begin their march to death the minute they take their first breath; perhaps worst of all, some of them may in the end reject the Savior we've raised them to embrace.3

 B) Second, the Lord tells the woman that her desire will be for her husband, yet he will rule over her.
 What is the desire spoken of here?
 The Hebrew word is the same word used in Genesis 4:7, where the Lord told Cain that sins' desire was for him, but he must master it.
 So the desire meant here is the desire of a woman to dominate her husband.
 In turn, he would “rule” over her.
 In other words, the wife will now desire to dominate her husband, and in return, he will behave harshly towards her, lording it over her.
-What we have here is the exact opposite of God's intended design for marriage.
+What we see here is the exact opposite of God's intended design for marriage.
 Ephesians 5 talks about wives wholeheartedly submitting to their husbands, and husbands unconditionally loving their wives.
 This is God's design for marriage.
-But because of the fall, our automatic sinful response is now to do the exact opposite.
-And so as believers we are called to fight against the sinful tendencies of our flesh in the context of our marital relationship.
+But because of the fall, our automatic sinful response is now to do the exact opposite.4 And so as believers we are called to fight against the sinful tendencies of our flesh in the context of our marital relationship.
 Wives are called to fight against their sinful tendencies and by the Spirit submit to their husbands as Christ submitted himself to His Father; and husbands are called to fight against their sinful tendencies and by the Spirit's power to love their wives sacrificially and unconditionally, just as Christ did the church.